pimoroni/pxt-envirobit/README.md

 You can also get the sound level:

-* `envirobit.getSoundLevel()` - Returns the current sound level, should return 0 to 443.
+* `envirobit.getSoundLevel()` - Returns the current sound level, should return 0 to +-443.

+Or the noise level, averaged over 5 samples:

+* `envirobit.getNoiseLevel()` - Returns the current noise level, smoothed over time

 For example this script will toggle micro:bit's LED display on and off when you clap: